Katalepsis Protocol

 Phase 3 Prop (track) → TaskCreate (proposal ejection)

-converge (relay) → TextPresent+Proceed (convergence evidence trace; proceed with verified understanding)
+converge (extension) → TextPresent+Proceed (convergence evidence trace; proceed with verified understanding)

 -- Interpretive transparency (Basis:) intentionally absent: Socratic verification requires AI judgment opacity — surfacing reasoning would compromise probe authenticity